Sign up below to get notified by email when we launch:

 Does Your Renters Insurance Policy Cover Your Roommate’s Stuff?

-Goodcover renters insurance only protects your personal property and portion of shared property.
-It doesn’t cover your roommate’s stuff.
+Goodcover renters insurance covers your personal property and a portion of shared property.
+It doesn’t cover your roommate’s stuff unless you’re both named on the lease, allowing you to share the policy with them.

-The policy will also cover your personal belongings inside and outside the house.
-But it won't cover accidental damage or misplacement with our STANDARD plan.
+If you’re both on the lease, the policy will also cover your and your roommate’s personal belongings inside and outside the house.

-For a small fee (a few dollars per month at most), you can upgrade to SUPERGOOD to ensure we replace certain classes of items with zero deductible if they get accidentally damaged as well.
-That means if you spill coffee on your laptop, it's covered.
+For a small fee, you can upgrade to SUPERGOOD to ensure we replace certain classes of items with zero deductible if they get accidentally damaged as well.
+That means if you or your roommate spill coffee on your camera or dent your musical instrument, it's covered.

 What Does It Mean To Share a Renters Insurance Policy With Someone?